-If your sump pump is constantly running, even when there is no water within the pump, there is something likely wrong with the sump pump.
-Given that sump pumps are exposed to so much water, this appliance breaks frequently.
+If your sump pump is constantly running, even when there is no water within the pump, there is something wrong with it.
+Since sump pumps are exposed to so much water, they must be repaired frequently.

-Whenever you notice that your sump pump is acting up, it is important to treat the issue right away.
+Whenever you notice that your sump pump is acting up, treating the issue immediately is essential.
 If not, you could be jeopardizing your basement and home.
 Here is a list of commonly broken parts that lead to the sump pump running constantly.
-You will need to fix the pump part yourself, hire a plumber, or buy a new sump pump entirely.

 Frequently Asked Questions

 Should my sump pump constantly run during heavy rainfall?

 Sump pumps should run whenever excess water builds up in the pit.
 This is most likely to happen during heavy rain.
 As a result, it is normal for your sump pump to run constantly during heavy rainfall.
 This ensures that the water is being effectively pumped out of your home.

 During heavy rainfall, water will often seep into the home, causing it to build up in the pit.
 This can cause your sump pump to run constantly, even for a couple of days, until the water is gone.

 It is normal for sump pumps to run during the winter.
 Depending on your location, the winter may be when the local water table reaches its highest point.
 This causes the ground to be saturated and requires a sump pump.
 Other locations have seasonal underground springs that only flow in the winter.
 This is another common reason for the sump pump to run in the winter.

 However, the winter can also cause the discharge line to freeze, making it impossible for the water to exit the home.
 This causes the sump pump to run constantly and should be fixed.
 Follow the steps above to fix this issue.